Welcome to Epicurean Expats!

 Lots of people dream of living overseas, but how do you make that dream come true?
 Every blog, article and interview talks about how “wonderful” life is, but how did they get there?
 What steps did they have to go through?
 What obstacles did they encounter?
 We all love hearing about the “happily ever after”, but there’s more to the story than rainbows and butterflies.
 And that’s what we’re going to share with you.
 The good, the bad, and the ugly, and a few surprises along the way.

 And don’t worry.
-Our trips around the world have not stopped, they just won’t be as frequent this year as we discover what Mexico is really like from a local’s point of view.
-We feel this will help us better serve you on our travels with observing the “real life” of unique destinations.
+Our trips around the world have not stopped.
+Since moving to Mexico we’ve been to Peru, Spain, Malta and Italy (posts coming soon!).
+But there’s still plenty to discover right here.
+We aren’t just looking at Mexico as a tourist, but more and more as a local.
+We feel this will help us better serve you on your travels with observing the “real life” of unique destinations.

 Would you like to receive a newsletter on our latest and greastest adventures?